CodeChron/fullstack-js-with-meteor-react-docs/display_the_note_title_in_the_app_header_custom_la.md

 Next, we want to display note details content.
 More specifically, we want to display the note title in the header and note content in the main content block.

-- add a content field to the Note schema
+- Update our Note schema to include a content field
-- add note details publication
+- add a note details publication
 - create a data container for note details to subscribe to and handle note detail data

 title for the current note in the header (instead of the app name)